apache/airflow/docs/howto/use-alternative-secrets-backend.rst

     }

 The YAML file structure is similar to that of a JSON.
 The key-value pair of connection ID and the definitions of one or more connections.
 The connection can be defined as a URI (string) or JSON object.
+Any extra json parameters can be provided with the key extra.
 For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
 For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
 The following is a sample YAML file.